a-karis/tripleo/nfs-backed-storage/cinder-netapp-integration.md

 ### Resulting cinder.conf
 (...)

-## Configuration of NetApp cinder backend (alongside Cinder NFS configuration, Nova NFS backend, Glance NFS backend)
+## Configuration of NetApp cinder backend (with additional Cinder NFS backend, with Nova NFS backend, with Glance NFS backend)
 ### Instructions
 - Repeat the above instructions for the NetApp backend driver.
 - Repeat all instructions for nova, glance and cinder storage.